vladpaln/Crypto/README.md

 - no reflector, value can map to itself
 - random step size for each rotor
 - random direction rotor rotation
-- same pass phrase & recipient handle can be used for all messages
+- same passphrase & recipient handle can be used for all messages
 - random seed generation, Enigma4K will never encrypt a message using the same rotor/plugboard settings

 ## Usage